kzingler/kzingler.github.io/about.md

 I conducted antibacterial drug discovery utilizing a broad range of microbial techniques to test our drugs on various bacterial cell lines.

-My professional aspiration is to become a manager for an industry lab.
-I hope to someday play an important role in fostering teamwork and organization practices to better medicinal and healthcare related research.